IQSS/dataverse/doc/sphinx-guides/source/user/dataverse-management.rst

 To edit your dataverse, navigate to your dataverse homepage and select the "Edit Dataverse" button, where you will be presented with the following editing options:

-- :ref:`General Information <general-information>`: edit name, identifier, category, contact email, affiliation, description, Metadata Elements, and facets for your dataverse
+- :ref:`general-information`: edit name, identifier, category, contact email, affiliation, description, Metadata Elements, and facets for your dataverse
 - :ref:`Theme <theme>`: upload a logo for your dataverse, add a link to your department or personal website, and select colors for your dataverse in order to brand it
 - :ref:`Widgets <dataverse-widgets>`: get code to add to your website to have your dataverse display on it
 - :ref:`Permissions <dataverse-permissions>`: give Dataverse users permissions to your dataverse, i.e.-can edit datasets, and see which users already have which permissions for your dataverse